anant-j/API-Toolkit/README.md

 1) A website visitor fills the form and clicks send.
 2) A **POST request** is made to my **/form Endpoint**
 3) The API service then decodes the message body in the request received to extract the JSON data.
-4) The service then consumes Pushbullet API and sends a notification to my phone.
+4) The service then consumes Telegram API and sends a notification to my phone.
 5) The API service then calls Google's Firebase service to store the form data in a secure manner.

 ![Data flow for both features within the same API](static/API-Toolkit.png)